bg-write/candyfloss-flask/README.md

 ## Candyfloss Explained in One Sentence

-Hacker News, but only about music.
+Hacker News but for music.

 ## Candyfloss Explained in One Minute